IFS Therapy NYC

 -

-You don’t have to “do IFS perfectly.”
+You don’t have to “do IFS Therapy perfectly.”
 Curiosity, patience, and willingness to notice are more important than getting it “right.”
 If confusion, frustration, or resistance comes up, those often indicate a part or boundary needing care.
 We’ll navigate them together.

 -